mjd95/site/content/posts/goodfellow-deep-learning.md

 Since this is a fairly long book and I am constrained in the amount of time I can dedicate to reading it, I've tried an experiment with keeping quick markdown notes of what I've read.
 This means that when I come back to reading after a short break, I can remember the salient points of where I was by a quick skim over my notes.

 In the unlikely situation that my notes could be useful to anyone else, I though I'd post them here.
 Due to my background, I skipped the mathematical prelude before Chapter 5.
-This posts covers the first half of my reading, Chapters 5-8, which is roughly the "groundwork" before we look at some specific kinds of neural nets (CNNs and RNNs) and research applications.

 ## Chapter 5 - Machine Learning Basics

 ### Learning Algorithms

   * A computer program is said to learn from experience $E$ to do task $T$, measured by performance measure $P$, if its performance at $T$, as measured by $P$, is improved with $E$
   * Some examples of tasks you might want to perform:
     - Classification: learn a function $f: \mathbb{R}^n \to \{1,...,k\}$, or output a probability distribution over the classes,